-Furthermore, in our opinion, proper books of account have been kept by the Company and the consolidated financial statements comply with the Qatar Commercial Companies Law No. 11 of 2015, the applicable provisions of Qatar Central Bank Law No. 13 of 2012 and the Parent Company's Articles of Association.
+Furthermore, in our opinion, proper books of account have been kept by the Company and the consolidated financial statements comply with the Qatar Commercial Companies Law No 11 of 2015, whose certain provisions were subsequently amended by Law No. 8 of 2021 and the Parent Company's Articles of Association.
 We have obtained all the information and explanations we required for the purpose of our audit, and are not aware of any violations of the above mentioned laws or the Parent Company's Articles of Association having occurred during the year, which might have had a material adverse effect on the Group's consolidated financial position or performance.